Helm Chart Dependencies

 (The “-“ in the tags:

 section is different.
-There you could think of “-” as separating children of the tags:
+You could think of “-” as separating children of the tags:

 section)